windranger-io/windranger-engineering-community-values/README.md

-# WindRanger Engineering Community Values
+# Windranger Engineering Community Values
-The WindRanger Engineering Community values contain aspirational elements and expectational components.
+The Windranger Engineering Community values contain aspirational elements and expectational components.

-## WindRanger Engineering Community
+## Windranger Engineering Community
-Members of WindRanger directly involved in the engineering disciple, either in direct practice or indirectly in a facilitation capacity.
+Members of Windranger directly involved in the engineering disciple, either in direct practice or indirectly in a facilitation capacity.

 ### Change Process